shwandere/shwandere.github.io/_posts/2026-06-08-how-to-train-your-subconscious-mind-for-research.md

 - prepare a system concept for the problem either for every paper or for the overall problem.
 - implementing a paper is only one activity.
 I still dont know how to use for the bigger picture. give me that what is the use of implementing the paper.
 I feel like I am stuck. i dont know what is the next step after reproducing the paper.
 Probably it gives system thinking approach for the problem.
 But how to use it. i dont know how to define experiments.
 Asking questions like what assumptions it holds, what is the claim.
 You have to sit with the paper.
 Keeping the focus intact.
 - keep going again and again to the youtube video : # Unlocking Your Intuition: How to Solve Hard Problems Easily[](https://www.youtube.com/@ColinGalen) to understand what are the other ways or activities that I can do for problem solving.
-- follow mathematics concepts for the problem or game theory concepts for the problem as it is multimodal problem. working on conceptual or theoretical level.
+- follow mathematics concepts for the problem or game theory concepts for the problem as it is multimodal problem.
+- working on conceptual or theoretical level. learning new concepts in deep learning
 - follow up with yourself or reflect about the process.
 If you are stuck, or what approach you are following.

+Initially when i looked out for <span style="background-color: yellow;">intrinsic quality</span> necessary for research the very best answer waa curiosity.
+I don't know how prone it is.

+But i started with the interest to study.
+It is following up with teh skill of problem solving.
+And the intrinsic quality that I am finding useful is.....When for the first time I watched youtube video about subconscious problem solving.
+It was clear to me that I am going in the right direction and it really boosted my confidence to go ahead.
+It felt like I have found a missing part of the puzzle.
+Today I was asking different questions about the problem like what different aspects of research can be it probably gave me confidence in the direction.

+No matter how much I believe myself to be problem solver, nothing can beat the actual work.

+But the question was how to motivate yourself to come daily and do actual work.
+It cant be discipline or curiosity.
+It cant be the big statements like to serve the humanity or science.
+According to chatgpt it is evident progress.
+Progress towards understanding something, or doing something which I couldnt yesterday

+I always found technology exciting.

+For me it felt like hope and a second chance to believe in myself.